thiennh1/student_performance_analysis/README.md

 ## Project Description
 In the modern high school education system, assessing student performance must go beyond merely reading grades on a transcript.
 The **Student Performance Analysis** project was developed to apply a data-driven mindset to the academic sector.
 It aims to help school administrators transition from simply "reporting grades" to "diagnosing and taking actionable steps."

-The core objective of this dashboard is to provide the Board of Principals, Heads of Departments, and Homeroom Teachers with a comprehensive visual tool to monitor academic health, identify bottlenecks in the curriculum early, and implement timely interventions to improve the overall score and pass rate.
+The core objective of this project is to provide the Board of Principals, Heads of Departments, and Homeroom Teachers with a comprehensive visual tool to monitor academic health, identify bottlenecks in the curriculum early, and implement timely interventions to improve the overall score and pass rate.

 ## Business Questions
 This project is designed to address the following key business problems: